UG4/tool_ugvec/README.txt

 DEBUGGING:
-To create a debug build, proceed as above use
+To create a debug build, proceed as above and use
-	'cmake -DCMAKE_BUILD_TYPE=Debug ..'
+	'cmake -DCMAKE_BUILD_TYPE=Debug .'
 instead of
-	'cmake -DCMAKE_BUILD_TYPE=Release ..'
+	'cmake -DCMAKE_BUILD_TYPE=Release .'